Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Preliminaries

-\begin{remark} The mapping $\mapping (\cdot)$ is not surjective, as a Markovian race condition is always converted to a deterministic $\chi$ transition.
+\begin{proof} It is not surjective, as a Markovian race condition is always converted to a deterministic $\chi$ transition.
 That means for example the PA in Fig.~\ref{fig:manotinpa} is not in $\mapping (MA)$.
-The mapping is also not injective, as $M_3 \neq M_1$ in Fig.~\ref{fig:mapa}, but $\mapping (M_1)=\mapping (M_3)=M_1$. \end{remark}
+It is also not injective, as $M_3$ in Fig.~\ref{fig:trap2} is not equal to $M_1$ in Fig.~\ref{fig:labelled}, but $\mapping (M_1)=\mapping (M_3)=M_1$. \end{proof}